DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 123: "pretty sure my first sub here was gifted. but the real gift was a cat bat made of candy ![devicatCandy](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_57997d1aa4794e9b90cef8b24f2b54ab/default/light/1.0 "devicatCandy") ." -itscocotime: (06-Oct-23)
 * 124: "who needs a star or engle at top the christmisstree, when a CandiCat can look down on you, and seek your motal soul as exchange for that soft packge that is just socks" -Tef_Bannow (09-Oct-23)
 * 125: "This is a safe please, we have pitchforks to take care of bad people... or cake, yea it is cake, and then everyone gets happy." -Tef_Bannow (13-Oct-23)
+* 126: "Well, consuder me odd, but I rather use my spatulas for dumbells." -MaruExposito (16-Oct-23)

 There may be quotes newer than these that have yet to be collected.